facebook/winterfell/air/README.md

 This crate can be compiled with the following features:

 * `std` - enabled by default and relies on the Rust standard library.
-* `no_std` + `alloc` - does not rely on the Rust standard library and enables compilation to WebAssembly.
+* `no_std` - does not rely on the Rust standard library and enables compilation to WebAssembly.

-### WebAssembly support
-To compile this crate to WebAssembly, disable default features and enable the `alloc` feature.
+To compile with `no_std`, disable default features via `--no-default-features` flag.

 License
 -------